 - Complete a NEOMED online admissions application, including payment of the $95 application fee

 - Submit a personal statement; single spaced, minimum one page, not to exceed three pages that answers: Why are you an ideal candidate?
-Why do you want to earn a degree/certificate in Medical Ethics and Humanities?
+Why do you want to earn a degree/graduate certificate in Medical Ethics and Humanities?

 - Submit official transcripts from all institutions you have taken courses at.
 This includes both undergraduate and graduate courses.

 - Submit a letter of good academic standing (applicable to students and residents; letter must be sent by academic institution/residency director)